Vocoder: Theory

-The human voice consists of sounds generated by the opening and closing of the glottis by the vocal cords, which produces a periodic waveform with many harmonics.
-This basic sound is then filtered by the nose and throat (a complicated resonant piping system) to produce differences in harmonic content (formants) in a controlled way, creating the wide variety of sounds used in speech.
-There is another set of sounds, known as the unvoiced and plosive sounds, which are created or modified by the mouth in different fashions.
+The human voice consists of sounds generated by the periodic opening and closing of the glottis by the vocal cords, which produces an acoustic waveform with many harmonics.
+This initial sound is then filtered by movements in the nose, mouth and throat (a complicated resonant piping system known as the vocal tract) to produce fluctuations in harmonic content (formants) in a controlled way, creating the wide variety of sounds used in speech.
+There is another set of sounds, known as the unvoiced and plosive sounds, which are created or modified by a variety of sound-generating disruptions of airflow occurring in the vocal tract.

-The vocoder examines speech by measuring how its spectral characteristics change over time.
-This results in a series of signals representing these frequencies at any particular time as the user speaks.
-In simple terms, the signal is split into a number of frequency bands (the larger this number, the more accurate the analysis) and the level of signal present at each frequency band gives the instantaneous representation of the spectral energy content.
-To recreate speech, the vocoder simply reverses the process, processing a broadband noise source by passing it through a stage that filters the frequency content based on the originally recorded series of numbers.
+The vocoder analyzes speech by measuring how its spectral energy distribution characteristics fluctuate across time.
+This analysis results in a set of temporally parallel envelope signals, each representing the individual frequency band amplitudes of the user's speech.
+Put another way, the voice signal is divided into a number of frequency bands (the larger this number, the more accurate the analysis) and the level of signal present at each frequency band, occurring simultaneously, measured by an envelope follower, represents the spectral energy distribution across time.
+This set of envelope amplitude signals is called the "modulator".

+To recreate speech, the vocoder reverses the analysis process, variably filtering an initial broadband noise (referred to alternately as the "source" or "carrier"), by passing it through a set of band-pass filters, whose individual envelope amplitude levels are controlled, in real time, by the set of analyzed envelope amplitude signals from the modulator.

-Specifically, in the encoder, the input is passed through a multiband filter, then the output of each band is measured using an envelope follower, and the signals from the envelope followers are transmitted to the decoder.
-The decoder applies these as control signals to corresponding amplifiers of the output filter channels.
+The digital encoding process involves a periodic analysis of each of the modulator's multiband set of filter envelope amplitudes.
+This analysis results in a set of digital pulse code modulation stream readings.
+Then the pulse code modulation stream outputs of each band are transmitted to a decoder.
+The decoder applies the pulse code modulations as control signals to the corresponding amplifiers of the output filter channels.